People comparison-shop before they decide. Therefore, reputation is key to success for landlords and property managers.

 - Post video walkthroughs on YouTube to promote your property

 Successful property owners keep tabs on what is being said about their property online.
-They know the management of their reputation is crucial in ensuring a steady flow of revenue, reducing tenant turnover rates, lowering marketing expenditure, and keeping their renters happy.
+They know the management of their reputation is crucial in ensuring a steady flow of revenue, reducing tenant turnover rates, lowering marketing expenditures, and keeping their renters happy.